 Step #3: Monitor

-Conduct digital 5S audits using iAuditor, the world’s #1 inspection app, and capture photos of items that are no longer needed, notify your team members or vendors to work on urgent actions, and schedule 5s inspections to promote productivity best practices.
+Conduct 5S audits using iAuditor by SafetyCulture, a powerful mobile auditing app, and capture photos of items that are no longer needed, notify your team members or vendors to work on urgent actions, and schedule 5S inspections to promote productivity best practices.
+With iAuditor, you can:

 6 of the Best 5S Audit Checklists

 A General 5S Housekeeping Checklist is used to organize workspaces and enable employees to perform their work efficiently, effectively, and safely.
-Use this checklist and begin your 5S inspection by following the guide below:
+Use this checklist and begin your 5S inspection by following the 5S audit procedure below:

-- Describe nature of work and capture a photo of the workspace
+- Describe the nature of work and capture a photo of the workspace

 - Assess each principle (Sort & set-in-order, shine, standardize, and sustain)